Historical Films Historians Can't Stand To Watch

 Amadeus

-If all your knowledge about Wolfgang Amadeus Mozart comes from the excellent, multiple-Oscar-winning 1984 film Amadeus, you think you know three basic facts: One, Mozart was a musical genius (true).
-Two, Mozart loved a good fart joke (also true).
-And three, Antonio Salieri hated Mozart and conducted a cruel gaslighting campaign to drive him insane and probably indirectly caused his death (almost certainly not true in any way).
+If all your knowledge about Wolfgang Amadeus Mozart comes from the excellent, multiple-Oscar-winning 1984 film "Amadeus," you may think you know three basic facts: Mozart was a musical genius (true); Mozart loved a good fart joke (also true), and that Antonio Salieri hated Mozart, conducted a cruel gaslighting campaign to drive him insane, and probably indirectly caused his death (almost certainly not true in any way).

 Advertisement

-It's an amazing film, but it tosses facts out the window in favor of drama.
-Historian Alex von Tunzelmann called the film "laughably wrong" in The Guardian.
-She gave the film credit for accurately portraying some of Mozart's more childish and fart-loving personality traits but noted that the whole Salieri-hated-Mozart business was fiction drummed up after both were dead by Russian writer Alexander Pushkin.
-She also notes that the film explicitly makes many of Mozart's later works seem like failures, when in fact they were uniformly successful, and that the whole business with Salieri dressing up like his dead father to commission the Requiem happened in a completely different, Salieri-free way.
+"Amadeus" tosses facts out the window in favor of drama.
+The film gets credit for accurately portraying some of Mozart's more childish and fart-loving personality traits, but the whole Salieri-hated-Mozart business was fiction, drummed up by Russian writer Alexander Pushkin after both were dead.
+The film explicitly makes many of Mozart's later works seem like failures when in fact they were uniformly successful, and the whole business with Salieri dressing up like his dead father to commission the Requiem actually happened in a completely different, Salieri-free way.

 Advertisement